eberkund/c-hangman/README.md

 # C Hangman
-A simple hangman game written in C
+A simple hangman game written in C as a teaching demonstration for ICS2O.

 ## Features
 - Loads a word randomly from a file